ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/run_app.md

       Login to the dashboard at https://localhost:17222/login?t=81f99566c9ec462e66f5eab5aa9307b0
 ```

 Click on the link generated for the dashboard.

-In this case it is: [https://localhost:17222/login?t=81f99566c9ec462e66f5eab5aa9307b0](https://localhost:17222/login?t=81f99566c9ec462e66f5eab5aa9307b0).
-This directs you to the application dashboard, as shown in Figure 1:
+In this case, it is: [https://localhost:17222/login?t=81f99566c9ec462e66f5eab5aa9307b0](https://localhost:17222/login?t=81f99566c9ec462e66f5eab5aa9307b0).

+This directs you to the application dashboard, as Figure 1 shows:

 ![fig1 alt-text#center](figures/01.png "Figure 1: Application Dashboard.")

 On the dashboard, locate and click the endpoint link for `NetAspire.Arm.Web`.

 This takes you to the Blazor-based web application.
 In the Blazor app, navigate to the Weather section to access and display data retrieved from the WeatherForecast API:

 ![fig2 alt-text#center](figures/02.png "Figure 2: Data Displayed from WeatherForecast API.")